vizzuhq/ipyvizzu/docs/tutorial/chart_settings.md

 #### End

-if `display` is set to `DisplayTarget.END`, the chart is displayed after the last running cell.
+If one cell is excuted, the chart will be displayed after the cell.

-!!! note
+If multiple cells are run at once, the chart appears after the last cell set to run.

-    If you rerun an intermediate cell it becomes the last running cell.
+if `display` is set to `DisplayTarget.END`, the

 ```python
 from ipyvizzu import Chart, DisplayTarget